-Environmental Impact of Popular Ingredients in Vegan Cosmetics
+Environmental Impact of Natural Cosmetics

 A few months ago, I started taking serious steps toward my goal of making natural soaps.
 Part of the fun, for me, was the idea of creating my own formulas and recipes.
 Using organic or "natural" ingredients was not enough.
 I wanted the soaps and products I made to be vegan, natural, and sustainable without taking any shortcuts.

 It was difficult to find truly natural raw ingredients that met all of my ethical requirements.
 In fact, some of the information I have found is so alarming that I am not sure if I am going to pursue soap-making at all... at least in the traditional sense I imagined.